Home > Statement on Risk Management and Internal Control

 In view of the critical global health crisis, the Board and the Group’s Management proactively monitors and manages the impact to businesses and operations arising from COVID-19 pandemic.
 In this respect, the Group actively engages with customers, suppliers, and other stakeholders to minimise movement disruptions.
 Various safety and health measures were implemented.
 The Group has in place business continuity plans to provide adequate support for its business and employees, and introduced new working arrangements for business continuity.

 INTERNAL AUDIT FUNCTION

-The Group has an in-house Internal Audit department, which provides the Board, through the Audit Committee, with independent assurance on the efficiency and effectiveness of risk management and internal control systems.
+The Group has an in-house Internal Audit function, which provides the Board, through the Audit Committee, with independent assurance on the efficiency and effectiveness of governance, risk management and internal control systems.
 The internal audit function adopts a risk-based internal audit methodology in reviewing key processes of the various business units in the Group and reporting directly to Audit Committee on the state of risk management and internal control of the various business units audited during the financial year.

 The key elements of the Group’s internal control system described below are relevant across the Group to provide for continuous assurance to the Management and the Board:

 Formally defined and documented lines of responsibility and delegation of authority has been established through the relevant charters/terms of reference, organisational structures and appropriate authority limits.
 Hierarchical reporting is also in place to enhance the Group’s ability to achieve its strategies and operational objectives as well as provide for documented and auditable trail of accountability;

 - - established budgeting process requiring all business segments within the Group to prepare the annual budget, taking into consideration the strategic plans, capital and operating expenditure for the upcoming financial year for discussion and approval by the Executive Committee;